Mitendra/powerguild.github.io/docs/_posts/2024-06-08-HAProxy-Couchbase-Integration.markdown

 4. DNS resolution is an important step, and actual CB data will contain hostnames.
 To make it easier, we can use dnsmasq to point to localhost.
 This enables end-to-end testing without depending on the actual server.

 ## Load Testing
-1. While basic testing can be done against the actual CB server, load testing or high-volume tests are not advisable.
+1. While basic testing can be done against the actual CB server, doing load testing against a production or staging CB server may impact other users.
-2. Since we already understand the basics of the CB Memcached protocol, we can use it to build a test CB server as well.
+2. Since we already understand the basics of the CB Memcached protocol, we can use it to build a mock test CB server as well.
 3. For testing, we can ignore the mTLS part.
 4. For high-volume tests, we’ll need multiple connections to be open to the server.
-A simple native lua cb server wont work here.
+A simple native lua cb server wont work here if it's single threaded.
 5. We can leverage HAProxy itself to provide multithreaded eventloop and use it as a CB server to test end-to-end behavior locally.

 # Conclusion